Tobacco use is estimated to kill almost 19,000 Australians every year and remains the leading cause of preventable death

 Significant progress has been made over the last two decades to reduce smoking in Australia.
 In December 2015, the Australian Bureau of Statistics released the National Health Survey (NHS): First Results, 2014-151, which showed that 14.5 per cent (14.7 per cent age-standardised) of adults aged 18 years and over were daily smokers, decreasing from 16.1 per cent (16.3 per cent age-standardised) in 2011-122.

-The tobacco industry tries to link increases in tobacco taxes and other tobacco control interventions with the availability of illicit tobacco in Australia.
+The tobacco industry has attempted to establish a link between increases in tobacco taxes and other tobacco control interventions with the availability of illicit tobacco in Australia.
 Australia has a strong and active enforcement regime aimed at combating trade in illicit tobacco products.